 This manual is regularly reviewed and updated.
 All suggestions for improvement are welcome.
 The original language of this manual is English.

-Table 1: Version History
+Table 1: Version History of the VACON® 3000 Enclosed Drive Operating Guide

-Version Remarks А First version В Updated information for several of the Drive Kit components.
-Updated information for safety functions. С Updates due to added H30 phase module.
+Version Remarks A First version В Updated the mechanical installation instructions.
+Updated the commissioning instructions.
+Updated the specifications.
+C Updates due to added H30 phase module.
 Added main breaker warning.
+Added guidelines for the foundation for the drive.